 Assert macros

 Assert macros allow asserting various results and failing the tests if the asserted values/expressions fail.

+By default if no assert macro fails a test, the test is reported as succesfull.

 Two sets of assert macros are available: with and without a supplied assert text.
-The macros suffixed with _WITH_MSG behave the same like their counterpart without an assert text, but additionally their print the supplied assert text (message) into the test run output.
+The macros suffixed with _WITH_MSG behave the same like their counterpart without an assert text, but additionally they print the supplied assert text (message) into the test run output.

 The following assert macros without a supplied assert text are supported by CTEST:

-CTEST_FAIL();
+CTEST_ASSERT_FAIL(message);

-This macro fails the test without any message.
+This macro fails the test and displays the message argument.

-CTEST_ASSERT_ARE_EQUAL(expected, actual, type);
+CTEST_ASSERT_ARE_EQUAL(type, expected, actual);

 This macro compares the expected and actual values, assuming they are of type “type” and fails the test if the values are different.